artnc/personal-website/src/blog/_posts/2019-06-02-musescore-tab.md

 ### Slides

 I use a straight glissando for slower slides and an appoggiatura for faster slides.
 Both marks are available in the "Palettes" pane.
+Dragging a glissando to the tab staff (as opposed to the standard staff) will produce a clean line without the unnecessary "gliss." text.

 ### Slaps